chumawinnie/opentrons-drug-product-automation/README.md

 ## Licence

 MIT.
 Opentrons is a trademark of its respective owner.
-This repository is not affiliated with or endorsed by Opentrons, Hamilton, Tecan, or Lonza.